Nucor (NYSE:NUE) Price Target Raised to $100.00

-Nucor (NYSE:NUE) had its target price raised by Deutsche Bank Aktiengesellschaft from $75.00 to $100.00 in a research report report published on Thursday morning, Benzinga reports.
-Deutsche Bank Aktiengesellschaft currently has a hold rating on the basic materials company’s stock.
+Nucor (NYSE:NUE) had its price target lifted by equities research analysts at Deutsche Bank Aktiengesellschaft from $75.00 to $100.00 in a research report issued on Thursday, The Fly reports.
+The firm presently has a “hold” rating on the basic materials company’s stock.
+Deutsche Bank Aktiengesellschaft’s target price suggests a potential upside of 3.61% from the company’s previous close.

-NUE has been the subject of several other reports.
-Argus upgraded Nucor from a hold rating to a buy rating and set a $85.00 price objective for the company in a report on Friday, March 19th.
-BMO Capital Markets lifted their price objective on Nucor from $86.00 to $110.00 and gave the stock a market perform rating in a report on Friday, May 14th.
-Morgan Stanley boosted their price target on Nucor from $95.00 to $101.00 and gave the company an equal weight rating in a research note on Monday, June 14th.
-Zacks Investment Research upgraded Nucor from a hold rating to a strong-buy rating and set a $76.00 price target for the company in a research note on Wednesday, March 10th.
-Finally, The Goldman Sachs Group initiated coverage on Nucor in a research note on Friday, April 9th.
-They set a buy rating and a $86.00 price target for the company.
-Seven equities research analysts have rated the stock with a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-The stock presently has a consensus rating of Hold and an average target price of $79.92.
+Several other equities analysts have also recently issued reports on the stock.
+Argus upgraded shares of Nucor from a “hold” rating to a “buy” rating and set a $85.00 price target on the stock in a research report on Friday, March 19th.
+JPMorgan Chase & Co. assumed coverage on shares of Nucor in a research report on Wednesday, June 16th.
+They set a “neutral” rating and a $114.00 price target on the stock.
+Morgan Stanley boosted their price target on shares of Nucor from $95.00 to $101.00 and gave the company an “equal weight” rating in a research report on Monday, June 14th.
+Zacks Investment Research upgraded shares of Nucor from a “hold” rating to a “strong-buy” rating and set a $76.00 price target on the stock in a research report on Wednesday, March 10th.
+Finally, BMO Capital Markets boosted their price target on shares of Nucor from $86.00 to $110.00 and gave the company a “market perform” rating in a research report on Friday, May 14th.
+Seven analysts have rated the stock with a hold rating, three have assigned a buy rating and one has given a strong buy rating to the company.
+The company has a consensus rating of “Hold” and an average price target of $79.92.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, August 11th.
-Investors of record on Wednesday, June 30th will be paid a dividend of $0.405 per share.
-The ex-dividend date of this dividend is Tuesday, June 29th.
-This represents a $1.62 dividend on an annualized basis and a dividend yield of 1.69%.
-Nucor’s dividend payout ratio (DPR) is presently 48.50%.

-Nucor declared that its Board of Directors has initiated a share buyback plan on Thursday, May 13th that authorizes the company to buyback $3.00 billion in shares.
-This buyback authorization authorizes the basic materials company to purchase up to 9.4% of its stock through open market purchases.
-Stock buyback plans are often an indication that the company’s management believes its stock is undervalued.
+Nucor declared that its Board of Directors has initiated a stock repurchase program on Thursday, May 13th that permits the company to repurchase $3.00 billion in outstanding shares.
+This repurchase authorization permits the basic materials company to reacquire up to 9.4% of its stock through open market purchases.
+Stock repurchase programs are usually an indication that the company’s board believes its stock is undervalued.

-In related news, CFO James D. Frias sold 34,324 shares of the business’s stock in a transaction that occurred on Wednesday, April 28th.
-The stock was sold at an average price of $81.94, for a total value of $2,812,508.56.
-Following the transaction, the chief financial officer now directly owns 357,830 shares of the company’s stock, valued at approximately $29,320,590.20.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, EVP Raymond S. Napolitan, Jr. sold 5,000 shares of the business’s stock in a transaction that occurred on Wednesday, April 28th.
-The stock was sold at an average price of $81.96, for a total value of $409,800.00.
-Following the completion of the transaction, the executive vice president now directly owns 136,814 shares in the company, valued at $11,213,275.44.
+In related news, EVP Douglas J. Jellison sold 5,995 shares of the stock in a transaction that occurred on Wednesday, May 5th.
+The shares were sold at an average price of $92.62, for a total transaction of $555,256.90.
+Following the transaction, the executive vice president now owns 82,985 shares in the company, valued at $7,686,070.70.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, COO David A. Sumoski sold 65,789 shares of the stock in a transaction that occurred on Tuesday, April 27th.
+The shares were sold at an average price of $80.56, for a total transaction of $5,299,961.84.
+Following the transaction, the chief operating officer now owns 220,021 shares in the company, valued at approximately $17,724,891.76.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 176,897 shares of company stock valued at $15,855,110.
-0.71% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders sold 176,897 shares of company stock worth $15,855,110.
+Insiders own 0.71% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-BlackRock Inc. lifted its holdings in Nucor by 3.0% in the 1st quarter.
-BlackRock Inc. now owns 21,657,033 shares of the basic materials company’s stock worth $1,738,408,000 after purchasing an additional 630,528 shares in the last quarter.
-Norges Bank purchased a new position in Nucor in the 4th quarter worth approximately $566,903,000.
-Bank of New York Mellon Corp lifted its holdings in Nucor by 0.4% in the 1st quarter.
-Bank of New York Mellon Corp now owns 5,687,577 shares of the basic materials company’s stock worth $456,541,000 after purchasing an additional 23,329 shares in the last quarter.
-Morgan Stanley raised its holdings in shares of Nucor by 1.3% during the 4th quarter.
-Morgan Stanley now owns 2,211,509 shares of the basic materials company’s stock worth $117,630,000 after acquiring an additional 27,924 shares in the last quarter.
-Finally, Wells Fargo & Company MN raised its holdings in shares of Nucor by 4.6% during the 4th quarter.
-Wells Fargo & Company MN now owns 1,789,014 shares of the basic materials company’s stock worth $95,157,000 after acquiring an additional 79,061 shares in the last quarter.
-74.81% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently modified their holdings of NUE.
+Capital Asset Advisory Services LLC purchased a new stake in shares of Nucor in the fourth quarter worth $28,000.
+Bogart Wealth LLC bought a new position in shares of Nucor during the first quarter worth $34,000.
+AllSquare Wealth Management LLC bought a new position in shares of Nucor during the first quarter worth $34,000.
+Regent Peak Wealth Advisors LLC bought a new position in shares of Nucor during the fourth quarter worth $35,000.
+Finally, Lloyd Advisory Services LLC. bought a new position in shares of Nucor during the first quarter worth $35,000.
+Institutional investors own 74.81% of the company’s stock.

 Nucor Company Profile